aidandreyes/NBA-Schedule-Project/README.md

 Definitions for the terms used in these datasets can be found at in the data dictionary file.

-The ZIP file provided above will direct you to HTML files that display both the code chunks and observations for each question.
-The R Markdown HTML file will also provide an interactive schedule graph (with the plotly package) that visualizes OKC and DEN's 2024-25 season schedules, showing game date, opponent, home/away status, and whether or not it is a back-to-back.
+The ZIP file provided above includes HTML files that display both the code chunks and observations for each question.
+These give a detailed summary of my findings with the code (e.g. what is the best part of OKC's 2024 schedule, what BKN's defensive eFG % was in 2024, etc.) The R Markdown HTML file will also provide an interactive schedule graph (with the plotly package) that visualizes OKC and DEN's 2024-25 season schedules, showing game date, opponent, home/away status, and whether or not it is a back-to-back.